Security Engineering via Fleet

 }' AND yara.count > 0

-This query finds cryptominer processes by looking for Stratum protocol strings—a common indicator of mining malware.
+This query finds cryptominer processes by looking for Stratum protocol strings.
+There are various premade queries utilizing YARA in the defense kit repository.

 Incident Response